 Making popcorn from scratch can be tricky.
 Not only do you want as many kernels as possible to pop, but you also want to keep the kernels from burning at the bottom of the pan.
 Until my mother showed me her way of cooking popcorn, I usually took the easy way out and used (gasp!) microwave popcorn, which by the way, is not that good for you.

-We first posted this how-to in 2005, and it has been one of the most popular recipes on the site.
+Ever since we first posted this how-to in 2005, it has been one of the most popular recipes on the site.
 Enjoy!
 (Updated from the archives.)

 - 3 Tbsp coconut, peanut, or canola oil (high smoke point oil)